Missouri is Invested in the Future of the Geospatial Industry

 Missouri is Where Geospatial Companies Connect

-St. Louis hosted the GEOINT Symposium, organized by USGIF, in 2021, 2023, 2025 and is doing so again in 2029.
+St. Louis hosted the GEOINT Symposium, organized by USGIF, in 2021, 2023, 2025 and will do so again in 2029.
 The conference brings in roughly 4,000 attendees each year and is the largest annual geospatial conference in the U.S.

-Reston, Virginia-based Leidos partnered with St. Louis-based Gateway Global American Youth and Business Alliance Academies Inc. (GGAYBA) to support its Entry to Executive program to prepare students for entry-level positions in the geospatial industry.
-The program, which provides training in the fields of geographic information systems and geospatial intelligence, seeks to place students in apprenticeship and internship positions.
+Reston, Virginia-based Leidos partnered with St. Louis-based Gateway Global American Youth and Business Alliance Academies Inc. (GGAYBA) to support its Entry to Executive program, which prepares students for entry-level positions in the geospatial industry.
+The program, which provides training in geographic information systems and geospatial intelligence, seeks to place students in apprenticeship and internship positions.
 Other industry partners of GGAYBA include GDIT and ESRI.

 NGA has also partnered with LaunchCode, a non-profit that places aspiring programmers in tech apprenticeships and jobs, to facilitate effective workforce development.